Shoukshai/FailedSS/README.md

 # Discontinued

-I will not work on it because I do not run f7/m7
+I will not work on it because I play on 1.21.10